TeamSparkAI/mcp-link/README.md

 ### Global Installation

-To use MCP Bridge from anywhere in your system:
+To use MCP Link from anywhere in your system:

 ```bash
 npm install -g .